 - Thoughts of harming or killing the baby

 - Psychotherapy - Individual therapy or group therapy can be very effective within the treatment of postpartum depression.
-Psychotherapy is frequently the treatment of choice because of concerns over taking medication while breastfeeding.
+Psychotherapy is usually the treatment of choice because of concerns over taking medication while breastfeeding.
 Interpersonal therapy (IPT), which focuses on interpersonal relationships and issues, is believed to be particularly effective for postpartum depression.

 - Hormone therapy - Estrogen replacement therapy sometimes helps with postpartum depression.
-Estrogen is often used in combination with an antidepressant.
+Estrogen is usually used in combination with an antidepressant.
 There are risks that go along with hormone therapy, so be sure to talk to your doctor about what is best-and safest-for you.

 - Marriage counseling - If you are experiencing martial difficulties or are feeling unsupported at home, marriage counseling could be very beneficial.

 - Antidepressants - For severe cases of postpartum depression where the mother is unable to care for herself or her infant, antidepressants could be an option.
 However, medication use should be accompanied by therapy, as well as close monitoring by a physician.